-Filing Property Insurance Claims For Hurricane Irma Damage
+Filing Property Insurance Claims For Hurricane Michael Damage

-Hurricane Irma is the largest storm to hit Florida since Hurricane Andrew in 1992.
-With mandatory evacuations and 185 mph winds – the threat to human lives and homes is apparent.
-If your home, condominium, or business property has been damaged by a storm, hurricane, tornado, or other wind event, it is important to act quickly in order to protect your property and to preserve your ability to pursue a property insurance claim for the repair of this damage.
+Hurricane Michael is the most significant storm to hit Florida since Irma.
+If your home, condominium, or business property has been damaged by a storm, hurricane, tornado, or other wind events, it is important to act quickly in order to protect your property and to preserve your ability to pursue a property insurance claim for the repair of this damage.
 If you do not take immediate action, your property may incur additional damage by being exposed to the elements because of the initial storm damage.

 The Tampa insurance claim attorneys at Williams Law, P.A., understand how to successfully file Florida insurance claims – and how to effectively represent our clients’ interests when insurers refuse to pay valid claims.
 We focus almost exclusively on helping clients throughout Florida with insurance claims from the start of a claim through trial, if necessary.